laventura/CarND-MPC/README.md

 * Simulator.
 You can download these from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
 * Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.

+In the end, the vehicle ran along the track successfully at a max speed limit of 75 mph. 👍

+---

 ## Basic Build Instructions